 The approval process consists of the following:

-Baker Street Legal Funding’s team of settlement loan advisors will handle your application’s intake and review.
-Depending on several factors, you will either be funded by us in house or with one of our partner firms with a relationship based rate.
-Your application acceptance will be based on our initial phone call where you will provide publicly available information about your claim.
-If interest is expressed, we may require further documentation as well as require a scheduled call with our attorney.
-The process begins with the settlement loan company contacting your attorney to find out more about your case so that they can determine whether or not it’s a good risk.
+A team of pending settlement loan advisors will handle your application’s intake and review.
+Subject to several factors, you will either be pre-funded in-house or with one of our partner firms with a relationship based rate.
+Your application acceptance will be based on our initial phone call, where you will provide publicly available information about your claim.
+If interest is expressed, we may require further documentation and require a scheduled call with our attorney.
+The process begins with the settlement loan company contacting your attorney to find out more about your case so that they can determine whether or not it’s a reasonable risk.
 Remember, they only get paid if your attorney collects money for you.
 Since attorneys also work on contingency, there’s a good chance that if your attorney thinks your case is worth investing in, then the funder will agree.

 The funding amount will be based on how much money underwriting believes your case will likely settle for.
 For example, underwriting will not loan somebody $100,000 for a case where the injuries claimed are a strained neck and back with a few visits to a chiropractor.
-A six figure loan is only likely for a case with catastrophic injuries and prolonged disability.
+A six-figure loan is only likely for a claim with catastrophic injuries and prolonged disability.
 The loan offer you receive from most lawsuit loan companies is usually enough to be helpful.

-Once you and your attorney sign the lawsuit loan contract, upon us receiving the signed agreement, you should receive your loan quickly, sometimes the same day.
+Once you and your attorney sign the funding contract, upon us receiving the signed agreement, you should receive your loan quickly, sometimes the same day.
 We will immediately distribute the funds in the manner you choose.
-Funds can either be sent by bank wire straight to your bank account or a certified check to the address of your choosing via next-day FedEx.
+The money can either be sent by bank wire straight to your bank account or a certified check to the address of your choosing via next-day FedEx.
 There’s nothing else for you to do until your case is settled.
-If your case turns out to be more serious than you initially thought, such as requiring surgery or long term disability, you might be able to get an additional funding.
+If your case turns out to be more severe than you initially thought, such as requiring surgery or long-term disability, you might be able to get additional funding.

-Baker Street Legal Funding is amongst the top legal funding companies in the market established to help you find the right program through a non-invasive approach.
+Baker Street Funding specializes in funding plaintiffs with speed and professionalism.
+Having been recognized as one of the best legal funding companies in the market, we were established to help you find the right financing program through a non-invasive approach.

 Baker Street Funding: